cellister/ML_Molecule_Structure_Predictor/README.md

 # Overview

+This project explores different machine learning algorithms to predict the lowest distortion in perovskite structures, which is a critical aspect in ceramic science, materials physics, and solid-state inorganic chemistry.
+Researchers have identified a total of 73 elements in the A and B cation sites of ABO3 structures, leading to numerous oxides of the perovskite type.

+The objective is to develop models capable of accurately classifying perovskite structures based on features such as electronegativity, ionic radius, valence, and bond lengths of A-O and B-O pairs, thereby aiding in the prediction and optimization of material properties.
+Model performance is assessed using the Accuracy Score metric.

 # Business Problem

 A Research Laboratory has asked for an analysis of a dataset to help understand the relationships between various physical and chemical properties of perovskite materials and their crystal structure types.

-This project will determine:

-(1) If there are any discernable patterns or correlations among the different variables and perovskite structure types?
-(2) How well features like the Glodschmidt tolerance factor, the electronegativity, and octahedral factor contribute to the predictive accuracy of the classification model?
-(3) Are there any limitations or challenges in interpreting the model's predictions based on the selected features?
+Based on this analysis, the following recommendations are made:

+- Utilize the Random Forest model.
+- Enhance dataset with additional empirical data.
+- Address missing values and discrepancies using insights from feature importance analysis to ensure data quality.
+- Strategically target discrete values: Leverage RBF SVM's proficiency in capturing nonlinear relationships to target molecules with discrete values for improved predictive accuracy.

 # Data Understanding